-For this event we charged a nominal $20.00 sign-up fee (which Eventbrite transmogrified into $22.19), with the question in mind "What does this do to the no-show rate?"
+For this event we charged $20.00 for registration (which Eventbrite transmogrified into $22.19), with the question in mind "What does this do to the no-show rate?"
 We exactly sold out: Forty tickets were bought, the last one going less than a day before the event.
 We didn't get a precise head count early on Day 1, but we estimated later that we had 35 to 37 out of 40 there.
 One person explicitly wrote in sick on Day 1, but made it out on Day 2.

 We also had some drop-off.
 By the time we wrapped up on Sunday afternoon we had 26 attendees in the room.
 We missed an opportunity there: Had I thought of it in time, we could've gotten the die-hards to give us their names in Etherpad, then we could've diffed that against the original sign-up list and sent mail to the no-shows and the leavers asking what we could've done to retain them.

-By way of compensation for the entry fee, we arranged pizza and pop _gratis_ for lunch both days.
+By way of compensation for the registration charge, we arranged pizza and pop gratis for lunch both days.
 Alex and his colleagues produced coffee on demand, and also clementine oranges and cookies on Day 2.
 All very good!

 One reason we didn't get a better head count up front was that the instructors were still wrestling with network and video setup issues as the clock struck 9:00 on Day 1.
 We should've scheduled more than 30 minutes of set-up time before the students were to arrive.
 And unfortunately Jessica, who came with a Mac, was unable to get the Windows-centric university-owned video system to play nice, and she was condemned to delivering all her content from Ross's Windows laptop.
 With a maddeningly small keyboard.